You are on our United Kingdom site

 AI

 Partly mentioned in King’s Speech.
 To be considered further in the new consultation and AI Opportunities Action Plan.
-Small changes to automated decision-making in the DUA Bill.
+Small changes to automated decision-making in the DUA Act.
 AI Bill reported to largely be on hold.

 Await developments on key reforms.